Akumal Snorkeling Tour: Complete Guide for 2025

 After the snorkeling experience at Akumal, there are shower facilities where you can have a quick rinse and dry off before getting back in the van.

-You’ll then head to Xtun Cenote nature park, which is about 20 minutes away down a bumpy dirt road.
+You’ll then head to the cenote park, which is about 15 minutes away from Akumal.

 Equipment and Safety Briefing